mkudsi/ActiveStandbySingletonPod/README.md

 Due to time critical functionality being executed in the active POD, can't rely on K8s to create a new POD and get the application initialization done within milliseconds.
 Hence, need to keep a standby POD ready beforehand so that the failover happens quite fast.

+Also, want to nominate certain containers as critical containers and others as non-critical containers.
+If a critical container dies, then the POD needs to be restarted as the initialization of the critical POD is expected to take a lot of time and we better failover to the standby POD which is ready to become active.